xCONFLiCTiONx/XtendedMenu/README.md

 ## Notes

-*Contrary to what other websites are saying, XtendedMenu is not portable by definition and should be installed to a non-removable drive.*
+*XtendedMenu is not portable and should be installed to a non-removable drive.*

 ## Language